hsbharath22/ESPNowMesh/README.md

 # ESPNowMesh Library v1.1.0

-The **ESPNowMesh** library provides a lightweight, Arduino-compatible mesh networking layer built on top of ESP-NOW for ESP32 boards.
+A reliable, multi-hop mesh networking library for ESP32 devices using ESP-NOW.

 ## Features